agaszmurlo/bdg-sequila/docs/source/integrations/integrations.rst

 Integration with R
 ####################

-SeQuiLa comes also with first-class integration with R environment using sparklyr-sequila R package.
+SeQuiLa comes also with a first-class integration with R environment using sparklyr-sequila R package.

 Installation
 ************